12 Ways to Raise Funds for Startups in India

 Here are some methods that can be suitable for young entrepreneurs:

 • Bootstrapping: Using your own savings or pocket money to fund your idea.
-This is ideal for early-stage ideas that don’t require a large investment.
+This is ideal for early-stage ideas that don’t require a significant investment.

 • Crowdfunding: Platforms like Kickstarter, GoFundMe, or Ketto allow individuals to raise money by pitching their ideas to the public and gaining small investments from many people.